regenerativeag/regenerativeag.github.io/docs/more.md

 title: Learn more about our community
 ---

+> TODO: at least one pic in this doc

 ## Community of Practice

 We are regenerative practitioners (farmers and gardeners) who support each other.
 Many of us work mostly alone in our gardens and fields.